saurabh1088/notes/JavaScript/JavaScript.md

 JavaScript is a prototype-based language
 JavaScript follows Prototype-Based Inheritance

+### Classes in JavaScript

 Classes in JavaScript were introduced from ES6.
 With introduction of class keyword, JavaScript also got a traditional class-based way of creating objects.
+This introduction enabled a more convenient way to create a constructors and work with prototypes.

+JavaScript's inheritance model still remains prototype-based, even after introduction of class keyword.

+*class* in JavaScript is actually a syntactic sugar over the existing prototype based system.

+So basically class keyword provides a more familiar and clean syntax for creating objects and their methods, but under the hood, it still uses prototypes to link objects and inherit properties and methods.